-20.17 Other Religious Observances
+20.17 Cultural and Religious Observance Days

-- (a) Employees who are members of non-Christian religions are entitled to up to two days' leave without pay per calendar year to observe spiritual or holy days.
-Such leave shall not be unreasonably withheld. - (b) A minimum of two weeks' notice is required for leave under this provision.
-Where two weeks' notice is not possible due to the unpredictable nature of the spiritual or holy days or the lunar calendar, then as much notice as possible shall be provided.
+- (a) Self-identified Indigenous employees and employees who are members of non-Christian religions may request up to two days' leave with pay per calendar year to organize, attend and/or observe cultural events and spiritual or holy days.
+Such leave shall not be unreasonably withheld. - (b) Employees will provide the Employer with the dates of the days for which leave will be requested.
+Wherever possible, a minimum of two weeks' notice is required for leave under this provision.